michaelgorkow/snowflake_kaggle_titanic_challenge/README.md

 EXECUTE IMMEDIATE FROM @KAGGLE_TITANIC_CHALLENGE.PUBLIC.TITANIC_CHALLENGE_REPO/branches/main/_internal/setup.sql;
 ```

-Explore the Example Notebook by creating a new Notebook from the integrated Github Repository:
+Explore the Example Notebook by creating a new Notebook from the integrated Github Repository using the `challenge_demo.iypnb`:

 <img width="500px" src="./_internal/images/create_notebook_from_repository.png" alt="create_notebook_from_repository png" />

 Make sure to add the required libraries to your Notebook by using the Package Picker at the top:

 <img width="300px" src="./_internal/images/notebook_package_picker.png" alt="notebook_package_picker png" />

+## Excercise
+After running the example it's your turn to try and improve the pipeline.
+Create a new notebook, select the `challenge_excercise.iypnb` and add the required packages.
+This excercise notebook comes with predefined excercises but feel free to add any code you think is useful to improve the model.

+## Solution
+You can check and run the solution by creating a notebook using the `challenge_excercise_solution.iypnb`.

 ## Snowflake Features in this Challenge
 * [Snowflake's Git Integration](https://docs.snowflake.com/en/developer-guide/git/git-overview)